-"We pay less per capita in this country on food than any nation in the world," said Robbins last night, "and more per capita on health care than any nation in the history of the world."
+"We pay less per capita in this country on food than any nation in the world," Robbins said last night, "and more per capita on health care than any nation in the history of the world."

-"The average physician gets two and a half hours of nutrition course work during four years of medical school," he said.
+"The average physician gets two and a half hours of nutrition coursework during four years of medical school," he said.
 "We expect our physicians to be experts in human health.
 Actually, that's not the medical model.
 That's not what they're taught.
 That's not what they practice.
 That's not how they live.
 What medicine is about, actually, is about diagnosing and treating disease.
 We call it health care, but it would actually be more accurate to call it disease care.
-We have a disease care system."
+We have a disease-care system."

-The former ice cream empire heir also demythologized the common belief that milk product consumption is essential to human health.
+The former ice-cream empire heir also demythologized the common belief that milk product consumption is essential to human health.
 The American Journal of Clinical Nutrition found that the absorbability of calcium from leafy green vegetables was significantly higher than that of milk products.
-Brussels sprouts' calcium was 64 percent absorbable; mustard greens 58 percent; broccoli 53 percent; turnip greens 52 percent; kale, 50 percent.
-And cow's milk straggled behind at a mere 32 percent.
+Brussels sprouts' calcium was 64 percent absorbable; mustard greens, 58 percent; broccoli, 53 percent; turnip greens, 52 percent; and kale, 50 percent.
+Cow's milk straggled behind at a mere 32 percent.

 "It is widely not perceived as a myth that we need dairy products to get our calcium.
 Of course the dairy industry does a tremendous amount to promulgate that belief.
 There is no data to support it.
 It is ironic that they've gotten away with bamboozling people to the extent they have about it...
-Everyone's seen their ads — the milk mustache and everything.
+Everyone has seen their ads — the milk mustache and everything.
 They put a tremendous amount of money to put them in everybody's face so often...
 [These] ads have always implied that [milk's calcium] is the best absorbed, the most bio-available.
 But it isn't."

-"There is a certain blend of amino acids [in animal protein] that is acidic," Robbins explained.
-"And the body responds to that acidity by needing to neutralize, to buffer it so that the pH of blood and of other systems in the body can remain exactly where it needs to be.
+"There is a certain blend of amino acids [in animal protein] that is acidic," Robbins explained, "and the body responds to that acidity by needing to neutralize, to buffer it so that the pH of blood and of other systems in the body can remain exactly where it needs to be.

 "So to buffer it, you will remove calcium or magnesium from bone structure, because those are highly alkaline minerals, in order to use them to buffer and neutralize the acidity that dairy products bring.
 So what happens is these acid-forming proteins that come from animal products, including dairy, leach calcium out of the bones.
 And this is why there is a direct, incontrovertible connection between animal protein consumption and osteoporosis.
 Those people that consume less animal products have less osteoporosis."